 - Ends April 9th!

 There are approximately 85 miles of in-town bike lanes—and that's just a small part of our entire Greeley bikeway system!

-City of Greeley has made great strides in the past few years in providing more on-street bike lanes and routes that connect popular destinations—government buildings, UNC, downtown, parks and trail connections.
+The City of Greeley has made great strides in the past few years in providing more on-street bike lanes and routes that connect popular destinations—government buildings, UNC, downtown, parks and trail connections.
 Dust off that old bike and hit the road or dirt.
 Your heart, mind and spirit will thank you.

-In the News
+In the news

 Bronze Level Designation